lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/startingNotes.md

 These starting notes are meant to quickly get you going with the following:

+1. Download dockerCompose
-* download and set-up for using `docker-compose` on your local system (laptop or provisioned VM).
+  - download and set-up for using `docker-compose` on your local system (laptop or provisioned VM).
+1. Cache the docker images from dockerhub
+1. Running `spark-shell`, `sbt`, etc. via `docker-compose`
-* start and stop a `docker-compose`d hadoop service (either the SKINNY or FAT variant)
+  - start and stop a `docker-compose`d hadoop service (either the SKINNY way or the FAT way)
+  - initially we only need the SKINNY `docker-compose` variant as this will require far less resources of your local system
+  - attach to the service to run `spark-shell` from command-line.
+1. `spark-submit` in `cluster` `deploy-mode`
-* attach to the service to run `spark-shell` and `spark-submit` from command-line.
+  - attach to the service to run `spark-submit` from command-line.
+1. Bring down the composition
-* inject zeppelin notes (notebooks) into the zeppelin notebook server.
+1. (optionally) inject zeppelin notes (notebooks) into the zeppelin notebook server
+  - skip this step if you went the SKINNY way for now.

 Details of the `docker-compose` and the services it comes with including `hadoop` (hdfs, yarn, spark, sbt), extended by `zeppelin`, `jupyter`, `kafka` and `nifi` are in: